nuodb/nuodb-helm-charts/stable/admin/README.md

 helm install admin nuodb/admin
 ```

-**Tip**: It will take approximately 1 minute to deploy.
+**Tip**: If you plan to deploy NuoDB Insights visual monitoring, add the `--set nuocollector.enabled=true` switch.

-The command deploys NuoDB on the Kubernetes cluster in the default configuration.
+The command deploys NuoDB on the Kubernetes cluster using the default configuration.
 The configuration section lists the parameters that can be configured during installation.

 **Tip**: List all releases using `helm list`